asnavirmedia01/fraud-detection-model/README.md

 User input validation and formatting
 Export of prediction results to Excel
-Reset functionality for new transaction entries Background UI customization for better user experience 🏗️ System Architecture
+Reset functionality for new transaction entries Background UI customization for better user experience.

+🏗️ System Architecture

 The system is structured into three main components: